You’re in good company! The majority of people who ever picked up the guitar never made it over this stage.

 It’s because bad habits regarding various factors ranging from the way they plan their practice session (if they even do) to the way they fret the notes, came in the way between them and their musical goals.

-These mistakes didn’t just make it harder and longer for people to learn the guitar but has led many others to abandon the dream and quit.
+These mistakes didn’t just make it harder and longer for people to learn the guitar but have led many others to abandon the dream and quit.

 The following is a list of mistakes you should avoid when learning the guitar.